 Notes: The indicator for Europe is based on the spreads of 12 sovereign CDSs, namely those of Belgium, Germany, Ireland, Greece, Spain, France, Italy, the Netherlands, Austria, Portugal, Finland and the United Kingdom.
 The sub-sample 1 indicator is based on the CDS spreads of countries hit by the sovereign crisis (Ireland, Greece, Spain, Italy and Portugal), while the sub-sample 2 indicator is based on those of the remaining countries (Belgium, Germany, France, the Netherlands, Austria, Finland and the United Kingdom).
 All indicators are constructed from the first component extracted through principal component analysis (PCA).
 An increase in the indicator suggests an increase in the joint default risk.
-A specific level for Greece's default probability is assumed for the period in which Greek CDSs were not traded, i.e. the period between 9 March (credit event) and 11 April 2012.
+The contribution to the co-movements of CDS spreads which are not liquid (e.g. temporarily not traded) is equal to zero.